vestrel00/contacts-android/howto/howto-sync-contact-data.md

 > For more info, read [How do I learn more about the Contact lookup key vs ID?](/howto/howto-learn-more-contact-lookup-key.md)

+## Adding or removing Accounts

+When an Account is added to the system and Contacts syncing is enabled and there is network connection, the Contacts Provider will automatically fetch all Contacts, RawContacts, Data, and Groups that belong to that Account.

+Similarly, when an Account is removed from the system though regardless of Contacts syncing enabled or network availability, the Contacts Provider will automatically remove Contacts, RawContacts, Data, and Groups that belong to that Account.

 ## Only contacts that are associated with an Account are synced

 More specifically, RawContacts that are not associated with an Account (local, device-only) are not